expo/expo/packages/expo-clipboard/README.md

 # expo-clipboard

-`expo-clipboard` is a drop-in replacement for React Native's Clipboard (which is now deprecated).
-This library gives you an interface for getting and setting the content from your user's Clipboard on Android, iOS, and Web.
+**`expo-clipboard`** provides an interface for getting and setting the content from a user's Clipboard on Android, iOS, and Web.

 ## API documentation